Migrate a PostgreSQL instance to another PostgreSQL instance

 log " destination pod: $DST_POD"

-log "Cleaning up StackGres extensions and functions on destination..."
+log "Cleaning up StackGres extensions on destination..."

 while IFS= read -r db; do